sarahannblackledge/POTD_selection_app/README.md

     i.
 Make an empty folder

     ii.
-Go to my github account and find teh POTD_selection_app repository.
+Go to my github account and find the POTD_selection_app repository.
 Click the green 'Code' button and copy the https link.

     iii.
 Open a terminal and change the directory to the folder where you want to save the repository.